 GeneCards Summary for COX7A2 Gene

 COX7A2 (Cytochrome C Oxidase Subunit 7A2) is a Protein Coding gene.
-Diseases associated with COX7A2 include barrett's adenocarcinoma and esophagus adenocarcinoma.
-Among its related pathways are Alzheimer's disease and Cardiac muscle contraction.
+Diseases associated with COX7A2 include Barrett's Adenocarcinoma and Esophagus Adenocarcinoma.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Alzheimer's disease.
 GO annotations related to this gene include electron carrier activity and cytochrome-c oxidase activity.
 An important paralog of this gene is COX7A2L.

 UniProtKB/Swiss-Prot for COX7A2 Gene

 This protein is one of the nuclear-coded polypeptide chains of cytochrome c oxidase, the terminal oxidase in mitochondrial electron transport.